-Note: If the backup method is set to Separate directories for drives, the name of the root directory at the destination will be generated from the volume name (e.g. G:\Backup\Daten-1\.) instead of using the drive letter (e.g. G:\Backup\DrvK\.) as applied for fixed drives (see more).
+Note: If the backup method is set to Separate directories for drives, the name of the root directory at the destination will be generated from the volume name (e.g. G:\Backup\Data-1\L. for volume called Data-1) instead of using the drive letter (e.g. G:\Backup\DrvK\L.) as applied for fixed drives (see more).